splynx/powerlynx-doc/networking/ruckus.md

 ![Add Hotspot form 1](images/ruckus_add_hotspot_form1.png){data-zoomable}

-On the `Authentication` tab fill the form:
+On the `Authentication` tab, fill out the form as follows:
-* **Authentication Server** - choose previously created Radius server called `Powerlynx Radius`
+* **Authentication Server** - choose the previously created RADIUS server called `Powerlynx Radius`
-* **Accounting Server** - choose previously created Radius accounting server called `Powerlynx Radius Acc`
+* **Accounting Server** - choose the previously created RADIUS accounting server called `Powerlynx Radius Acc`

 ![Add Hotspot form 2](images/ruckus_add_hotspot_form2.png){data-zoomable}

-On the `Walled Garden` tab add the following hosts:
+On the `Walled Garden` tab, add the following hosts:
 ```
 {your_subdomain}.powerlynx.app
 *.digitaloceanspaces.com
 ```
-The white list records depends on what payment gateway you are going to use.
-Each payment gateway has its own hosts to allow in this list.
+The whitelist records depend on the payment gateway you plan to use, as each gateway has its own hosts that need to be allowed in this list.
+You can find more information [here](https://docs.powerlynx.app/finance/main.html).

 ![Add Hotspot form 3](images/ruckus_add_hotspot_form3.png){data-zoomable}

-Click on the `OK` button to save the hotspot.
+Click the `OK` button to save the hotspot.

-### Create a Wi-Fi network
+### Creating a Wi-Fi network

-Go to the `Wi-Fi Networks` page and click on the `Create` button.
-Fill the form:
+Navigate to the `Wi-Fi Networks` page and click the `Create` button.
+Fill out the form as follows:
 * **Name** - type your desired Wi-Fi network name
 * **Usage Type** -- choose the `Hotspot Service` option
-* **Hotspot Services** - choose previously created hotspot called `Powerlynx`
+* **Hotspot Services** - select the previously created hotspot called `Powerlynx`

-Click on the `OK` button to save the WLAN.
+Click the `OK` button to save the WLAN.

 ![Add WLAN](images/ruckus_add_wlan1.png){data-zoomable}

 ![Add WLAN](images/ruckus_add_wlan2.png){data-zoomable}

-## Configure Powerlynx
+## Configuring Powerlynx

-### Add a Hotspot in Powerlynx
+### Adding a Hotspot in Powerlynx

-On Powerlynx portal navigate to the desired location, open the "Hotspots" tab, and click on the "Add" button and fill the form.
+On the Powerlynx portal, navigate to the desired location, open the "Hotspots" tab, and click the "Add" button to fill out the form.

-* **Title** - a title for your router
+* **Title** - enter a title for your router
-* **NAS type** - select `Ruckus` as a NAS type
+* **NAS type** - select `Ruckus` as the NAS type
-* **Connection type** - the only available connection type for Ruckus devices is the `Public IP`
+* **Connection type** - the only available connection type for Ruckus devices is `Public IP`
-* **IP address** - IP Address of the router.
-From this IP, the router should send requests to our system, so we can identify that router
+* **IP address** - enter the IP Address of the router.
+This is the IP from which the router should send requests to our system, allowing us to identify it.
-* **NAS IP** - the real IP source address for radius packets.
-It is recommended that in the Radius settings of the Mikrotik router Src. address = NAS IP in Splynx.
+* **NAS IP** - specify the real IP source address for RADIUS packets.
+It is recommended that the RADIUS settings of the Mikrotik router have **Src. address** = **NAS IP** in Splynx.
-* **Radius secret** - RADIUS secret of your RADIUS server on the router
+* **Radius secret** - enter the RADIUS secret of your RADIUS server on the router
-* **Physical address** - address of your router (optional)
+* **Physical address** - enter the address of your router (optional)

 ![Add Hotspot in Powerlynx](images/ruckus_add_hotspot_in_powerlynx1.png){data-zoomable}

 ![Add Hotspot in Powerlynx](images/ruckus_add_hotspot_in_powerlynx2.png){data-zoomable}

-### Set correct SSID
+### Setting the correct SSID

-Add the WLAN name from the Ruckus device into the SSID field under your location and under your splash page in Powerlynx portal.
+Add the WLAN name from the Ruckus device into the SSID field under your location and in the splash page section of the Powerlynx portal.

 ![Set correct SSID](images/ruckus_ssid1.png){data-zoomable}
 ![Set correct SSID](images/ruckus_ssid2.png){data-zoomable}